 Software is 'Spektrum'

-Shown here is a screenshot of SDHDR software on the left driven by the SSB SDR transceiver and SDR# software on the right, driven by the Super Simple FM SDR Transceiver as published in the March 2019 issue of QST Magazine.
+Shown here is a screenshot of HDSDR software on the left driven by the SSB SDR transceiver and SDR# software on the right, driven by the Super Simple FM SDR Transceiver as published in the March 2019 issue of QST Magazine.
 Also shown is the Serial USB interface program (termite) that sets transmit frequency for both applications.
 These projects may also be used on Android devices using SDRtouch software, also a free download.